Dental Hygiene Continuing Education

 Registration Requirements

-To confirm registration, attendees MUST submit the following (prior to April 15, 2024) to: DHCE@farmingdale.edu
+In order to confirm registration, attendees must submit the following (prior to May

-A copy of a current NYS Dental Hygiene Registration
+A copy of your current NYS Dental Hygiene Licensure

 All payments must be completed through the registration link found below.
 Payment for the course does NOT confirm a seat.
 When all necessary documentation AND payment have been received and confirmed, an email confirmation will be sent along with a parking pass, which will be required every day you are on campus.